RobertKozak/MonoMobile.Views/README.markdown

 Value Converters
 ================

-Sometimes, you want to bind an integer value to a Entry element which has a Value property of type string or you want to bind a float and you want to display it as $10 rather than 10.0.
+Sometimes, you want to bind an integer value to a Entry element which has a DataContext property of type string or you want to bind a float and you want to display it as $10 rather than 10.0.

 You do this with an IValueConverter.
 IValueConverter has Convert and Convertback methods that